Taludas/SharedMods/README.md

 While the Landowners of "Noblesse Oblige" consume Silk f.e., they don't offer the production itself, only importing it.
 That void is deliberate.
 And as soon as you enter Asia in "New Horizons, it is filled by the local Silk production chain.
 When playing with both mods, you get the choice of either Import or Production, with production being the preferred and more effective method.
 The neat part: You ain't forced into installing anything! it is your choice which mods to play with, but as you install multiple mods, they can interconnect their products without the need for every single mod to offer standalone production, profiting of each other without forced dependency.

 ### *How do I use the shared mod for my own mod?*
-1. Download the main shared mod `shared_tradingcompany_taludas` and integrate it in your mod.
+1. Download the main shared mod `Taludas_shared_tradingcompany` as well as `Taludas_neutral_airport` and integrate it in your mod.
 Also add it to the `ModDependencies` and `LoadAfterIds` in your modinfo.json file.
 2. Do you want to use the build-in Export Docks to get you started on Trade License generation?
 Then include the Docks you want to use in the module sub menu of the Main Building:

 ```xml